 Hello to all food lovers around the globe.
 As you know, attempting new foods is like attempting new adventures like travelers.
-Without any hesitant trying new foods in different places widen the horizons – it helps to introduce new cuisines, new cultures and add more nutrients to our diet.
-Thus, we seek new variety of dishes & taste when travelling.
-Which is why as a food lover to other food lovers here is a blog about “7 must try foods in Nepal” for you to try it when traveling in Nepal.
+Without any hesitation trying new foods in different places widen the horizons – it helps to introduce new cuisines, and new cultures and add more nutrients to our diet.
+Thus, we seek a new variety of dishes & tastes when traveling.
+This is why as a food lover to other food lovers here is a blog about “7 foods to try in Nepal” for you to try when traveling in Nepal.

 1) Dal Bhat:

-The no.1 food that you won’t miss while visiting in Nepal is Dal Bhat which is the most eaten food in Nepal.
-Dal Bhat where Dal means Lentil’s soup & Bhat means rice is the popular food of Nepal served with various curries to make it more flavorful.
-Even when trekking in Nepal, Dal Bhat is served as your lunch and dinner which boost the energy 24 hour.
+The no.1 food to try in Nepal that you won’t miss while visiting Nepal is Dal Bhat which is the most eaten food in Nepal.
+Dal Bhat where Dal means Lentil soup & Bhat means rice is the popular food of Nepal served with various curries to make it more flavorful.
+Even when trekking in Nepal, Dal Bhat is served as your lunch and dinner which boost the energy 24 hours.

-Especially, what makes Dal Bhat a best dish is that it can be served as veg dish as well as non-veg dish.
-Though Nepalese people have Dal Bhat in daily basis the most popular Dal Bhat setthat became popular is “Thakali Khana”.
+Especially, what makes Dal Bhat the best dish is that it can be served as a veg dish as well as a non-veg dish.
+Though Nepalese people have Dal Bhat on daily basis the most popular Dal Bhat set that became popular is “Thakali Khana”.
 The Thakali food was inspired by Thakalis from Mustang’ Thak Khola.

-Served with different kinds of spicy or sour pickles, curries, salad, and ghee – the dish becomes so unique and tasty that you will never forget.
-Moreover, each Thakali restaurant in Kathmandu has its own signature so you won’t have to fear about bad taste.
+Served with different kinds of spicy or sour pickles, curries, salad, and ghee – the dish becomes so unique and tasty that you will never forget it.
+Moreover, each Thakali restaurant in Kathmandu has its own signature so you won’t have to fear bad taste.

 Best pickle with Dal Bhat

-Gundruk: Gundruk is he National food of Nepal which is served as a side dish of main course like Dal Bhat.
-It is a dried green-leaves like spinach which is then packed tightly in a container for a week to be fermented naturally.
+Gundruk: Gundruk is the National food of Nepal which is served as a side dish of the main course like Dal Bhat.
+It is a dried green leaf-like spinach that is then packed tightly in a container for a week to be fermented naturally.

 2) Dhindo and Curry:

 How Gurkha Army became so strong and fearless?
 The answer is Dhindo.
-Yes, people of Nepal use to eat dhindo in their lunch & dinner daily before rice was easy to buy.
-Now, Dhindo are seen in rural areas of Nepal and in menu of restaurants.
+Yes, people of Nepal use to eat dhindo in their lunch & dinner daily before the rice was easy to buy.
+Now, Dhindo is seen in rural areas of Nepal and in the menu of restaurants.

-And one more thing, Dhindo is eaten by hands instead of using spoon.
-It is easier with your hands so practice how to eat by your hand.
+And one more thing, Dhindo is eaten by hand instead of using a spoon.
+It is easier with your hands so practice how to eat with your hand.
 So, try this food and share your first experience.

 3) Newari Khaja:

 Before jumping into Newar cuisine, you should know little about Newar people.
-The way of life of Newar people in former times generally use to spend their times in fields farming.
-At the time of no fuel & electricity, the foods were cooked in firewood.
-Thus, they had to prepare foods which can’t be easily spoiled, can be eaten cold and have nutritional values.
-Which is why they use to take foods like Chiura (beaten rice), Bhatmas (fried black-soyabean), aalu (fried potato), choila (marinated barbecued buff meat) etc. in fields.
+The way of life of Newar people in former times generally use to spend their time in fields farming.
+At a time of no fuel & electricity, the foods were cooked on firewood.
+Thus, they had to prepare foods that can’t be easily spoiled, can be eaten cold, and have nutritional values.
+This is why they use to take foods like Chiura (beaten rice), Bhatmas (fried black-soybean), aalu (fried potato), choila (marinated barbecued buff meat), etc. in fields.

-Thus, being the traditional foods of Newar peoples in former times, the Newari Khaja became popular menu in many restaurants of Nepal.
-The mixers of spices, the mouth-watering textures and the unique taste can’t be resisted.
+Thus, being the traditional food of Newar peoples in former times, the Newari Khaja became a popular menu in many restaurants in Nepal.
+The mixers of spices, the mouth-watering textures, and the unique taste can’t be resisted.
 What’s more, you can add more Newar dishes to make your Newari Khaja set more delicious.
-From hundreds of dishes from Newar cuisine there’s no ending to flavor in Newari Khaja set.
+From hundreds of dishes from Newar cuisine, there’s no ending to flavor in the Newari Khaja set.

-Here are some of the best Newari Dishes to try with Khaja set:
+Here are some of the best Newari Dishes to try with the Khaja set:

-Chatamari is like a Nepali pizza with different kinds of toppings & eaten especially in festivals & special occasions of Newar.
+Chatamari is like a Nepali pizza with different kinds of toppings & eaten especially at festivals & special occasions of Newar.

 b) Aalu Tama

-Bara is a thick paste of lentils cooked like a pancake where egg can be added as a toping.
-It is given as part of good-luck in Newar culture on a special occasion.
+Bara is a thick paste of lentils cooked like a pancake where an egg can be added as a topping.
+It is given as part of good luck in Newar culture on a special occasion.

-Aila is a Newari liquor prepared by traditional methods that contains 60% alcohol & served in many occasion & festivals.
+Aila is a Newari liquor prepared by traditional methods that contain 60% alcohol & served on many occasions & festivals.

 Yomari is a steamed dumpling made of rice flour with sweet filling like coconut, sesame seeds, molasses, and so on.